daniSchaefer/EGammaSF/README.md

           an arbitrary amount of local fit functions can be used

     alternatively the option findBestFit can be used in order to loop over all possible fit functions, and set the function with the smallest chi2 value (for similiar chi2 the function with fewer parameters is favored) as fit function
+    For FitFunction=findBestFit function 11,6 and 4 are fit and the option with relative chi2 closest to 1 kept, except if the relative chi2 value is larger than 3 in that case all functions are fit and the best fit kept

+### evaluation of sf fit range:
+    The fitted sf uses the fit function for evaluation only up to the end of the second to last pT bin of the sf histogram.
+This ensures that high pt scale factors are applied correctly.
+To change this default range to something else "SetRangeUser<1<1=120" can be specified in the config (binwise as for the local fit flag.
+The argument is the value of electron pT at which the evaluation of sf using the fit function stops.
+All sf for pT larger than this values, are set to the sf value at this cutoff pT.